-Apple’s Augmented Reality Debut Will Look More Like Pokeman Than Magic Leap | Fast Company
+Apple’s Augmented Reality Debut Will Look More Like “Pokémon” Than Magic Leap

 Both analysts also say that Apple is uniquely positioned for AR because of its ability to eventually design an AR headset or glasses that people will actually feel like wearing, coupled with its ability to create unique software experiences to go with the device.

-“I see them being able to add virtual characters into live scenes that add images, animation and data to all types of settings to deliver an enhance AR experience,” Bajarin says.
+“I see them being able to add virtual characters into live scenes that add images, animation, and data to all types of settings to deliver an enhanced AR experience,” Bajarin says.

 Apple always builds ecosystems around key products, and the success of its AI offering may depend on the development of cool AR content by third-party developers.
 Bajarin believes that Apple will likely issue a software development kit (SDK) to developers to help them develop new AR experiences for the iPhone.
 “That will help them [Apple] differentiate themselves from the competition and grow their market for iPhones,” Bajarin says.